gandalf3/BlendExchanger/README.md

-# BlendExchange-for-StackExchange
+# BlendExchanger
-A userscript which allows uploading to blendexchange directly from blender.stackexchange
+A userscript which allows uploading to Blend-Exchange directly from blender.stackexchange